 If you want a better hotel, Hyatt Regency at petrovsky Park just opened and it looks fabulous with Spa, and 3 bars and restaurants – including a rooftop bar.

-A weekend in Moscow – Tips for Day 1 – Visit of the cathedral of Christ the Saviour and the Kremlin, lunch at café Pushkin, shopping at Gum and Dinner on a rooftop
+– Visit of the cathedral of Christ the Saviour and the Kremlin, lunch at café Pushkin, shopping at Gum and Dinner on a rooftop

 Early in the morning we decided to start with the must see attraction in Moscow.
 We walked to the Cathedral of Christ the Saviour and then visited the Kremlin.
 It took us a good part of the morning we then decided to go for Lunch at Café Pushkin.
 Café Pushkin is a popular café and restaurant in the center of Moscow.
 It is very classy and frequented by the rich and famous.
 Surprisingly, prices are not that expensive (count 20euros for lunch, drinks included), the location is amazing and it is the best place to test Russian specialities.
 I ate the Russian selection that is a mix of different Russian specialities.